altrnate32/esp-lg-control/README.md

 This is a hobby project.
 I share this to allow other people to pick up ideas and contribute.
 All assistance is welcome.
 I will not provide support, so use at your own risk.
 And make sure you know what you are doing, by using this script it is possible that your unit stops functioning or breaks and you could electrocute yourself.

 ## Whats new:
+Update: Changed back to monitoring supply temp, after much tweaking found out this works better as modulation is more agressive
 Update: Rewrote code to simple finite state machine.
 Gives more stability and is easier to debug
 Update: Changed ant-pendel algoritm to monitor return temp.
 After much experimenting I have the feeling that the LG controller modulates on the return temp, not the supply temp.
 Update: Ditched the PID controller.
 Switched back to an (improved) basic algorithm.